Our new book is done. It is $2.99 on the Kindle Store. I would love to hear what you think about it. Click this link or the cover to read a sample.

 That is, tomorrow will come if we are lucky.
 By the time you past the milestone of sixty years, you have seen a number of friends pass away.
 Many have left unexpectedly, and some have gone without giving us time to say a proper good-bye.

 A few years ago the first college classmate that I knew well died.
 It was a shock to me even though we hadn't talked for over thirty years.
 Somehow I always expected that we might have one more conversation.
 We both led very busy lives so it never happened.
 There was no fault on either side, but it did convince me to complete every circle that I can while I am lucky enough to still be here on earth.
 If I can make the time for a beach walk, surely I can search out a few old friends.
+I am proud to have renewed connections with a high school Latin teacher whose friendship meant a lot to me.
+I have even driven up to visit him in Ronceverte, WV, a few times.

 Not long ago, a childhood friend of my son was killed in a tragic car accident.
 She was a well-loved teacher just in her thirties and had two young children.
 It was only this last Christmas that we had reconnected with her family and sent them a scanned copy of a wonderful letter our son's friend wrote to our family when we moved from Canada.
 She was probably seven years old at the time.
 I am sorry we never got to talk to her again.

 Most of us are very fortunate in having a lot of people touch our lives.
 The challenge we face in modern life is making sure that the touch which might have meant so much to us doesn't go unreturned while we still have a chance.
+Keeping in touch is hard work but well worth the effort.

 We have just had two sets of Canadian friends visit with us in the last three months.
-One set we hadn't seen in 22 years, and the other we last saw 25 years ago.
+One set we had not seen in 22 years, and the other we last saw 25 years ago.
 Our lives are much richer for those visits.
 The memories that we made long ago now have been refreshed or enhanced, and a few new ones have been added.

 I am glad we managed to get together while we all were still watching the sun come up each morning.
+Breaking bread with friends is one of the true delights of life.

 Spring is not an easy season.
 Just about anywhere can get some wild weather.
 This spring is even more special.
 It is not often you hear about a hard freeze in late Feburary in the Napa Valley of California or New England setting snowfall records with another month of snow to go.